 New Zealand - Summary of Requirements for Live Animals

-Supplementary Transport Declaration - To be issued by accredited veterinarian or APHIS official within 24 hours or at the time of embarkation from the pre-export isolation facility (APHIS endorsement not required)
+Note: The Supplementary Transport Declaration (last page) is to be issued by the USDA accredited veterinarian or APHIS official within 24 hours or at the time of embarkation from the pre-export isolation facility (APHIS endorsement not required).

 For species not listed, the requirements are not known.
 However, exporters wanting to ship livestock and/or germplasm, whose requirements are not listed above, should have the interested party (importer/buyer) in the country of destination apply for an Import Permit at the appropriate ministry.
 This Import Permit will most likely outline the specific requirements.